Admissions Information

 We encourage you to read the information and requirements for the graduate-level admissions process.
 For frequently asked questions, check out our FAQs.

 Applicants should be advised that the application process is competitive.
 Students in the pool of applications often meet the minimum requirement yet distinguish themselves through other aspects of the application documentation and/or process.
 Given the number of applications received, the faculty is not resourced sufficiently to respond to queries about unsuccessful applications.
-Also, graduate administrators and individual faculty are unable to offer pre-assessment of any application documents before submission of the application.
+Also, graduate administrators and individual faculty cannot offer pre-assessment of any application documents before submission of the application.

 Note for 2024 Cohort Applicants:

 In response to feedback from our accreditation body, Advisory Council, faculty, and students, the M.Ed.
 Counselling Program will undergo changes beginning with the 2024 cohorts.
-The full-time program will be 18 months for those students choosing a full-time 4-month Practicum II experience and 22 months for those selecting a part-time 8-month Practicum II experience.
-The part-time program will 3 years in length with options for a full-time 4-month Practicum II experience or a part-time 6-month Practicum II experience.
+The full-time program will be 18 months for students choosing a full-time 4-month Practicum II experience and 22 months for those selecting a part-time 8-month Practicum II experience.
+The part-time program will be 3 years in length, with options for a full-time 4-month Practicum II experience or a part-time 6-month Practicum II experience.

 Note for International Applicants: